mlbonniec/mlbonniec/README.md

 Discover more about my work and projects on my portfolio at [mathislebonniec.fr](https://mathislebonniec.fr).

-#### My recent projects
+#### My recent open-source projects

 * [OnBoardingKit](https://github.com/mlbonniec/OnBoardingKit) - Apple OnBoarding views Swift Package with a TipKit like architecture.
-* [AnimatedNavigationTitle](https://github.com/mlbonniec/AnimatedNavigationTitle) - A SwiftUI package that helps you to recreate X, Github and Reddit animated navigation title scrolling effect..
+* [AnimatedNavigationTitle](https://github.com/mlbonniec/AnimatedNavigationTitle) - A SwiftUI package that helps you to recreate X, Github and Reddit animated navigation title scrolling effect.

 #### Get in touch
 * [Portfolio](https://mathislebonniec.fr)